ICanBoogie/DateTime/README.md

 ## Creating a new instance with changed properties

-The `with()` method is similar to the `change()` method as it is used to define multiple properties at once, the difference is that the method creates a new instance, leaving the original instance intact.
+The `with()` method is similar to the `change()` method as it is used to define multiple properties at once, the difference is that the method creates a new instance and leaves the original one intact.

 ```php